deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

 	Note: make sure the entire hash is on one line within the text file. **Don't add extra spaces at the end.**
 	If you get a "line-length exception" in the next step, make sure there's not a typo in the beginning of the hash.

-6. While still in your home dir, run the following command (all on one line):
+6. While still in your home dir, run the following command (all on one line).
+Reference the hash file you just created, and choose an arbitrary name for an output file.
+Once the password is cracked, you will read your output file to see the cracked password.
+It will be appended to the end of the hash following a `:` symbol.

 		hashcat --force -a 0 -m 9700 --potfile-disable -o <<outputFileName.txt>> <<HashInputFileName.txt>> /usr/share/wordlists/rockyou.txt

-	Or alternatively, if you prefer to do it without making an input file:
+	Or alternatively, if you prefer to do it without making an input file, put the hash string right in the terminal, surrounded by single quotes:

-		hashcat --force -a 0 -m 9700 --potfile-disable -o <<outputFileName.txt>> [hash string] /usr/share/wordlists/rockyou.txt
+		hashcat --force -a 0 -m 9700 --potfile-disable -o <<outputFileName.txt>> '[hash string]' /usr/share/wordlists/rockyou.txt

 	Where the switches correspond to: